Geography of Haiti

 The Republic of Haiti comprises the western three-eighths of the island of Hispaniola, west of the Dominican Republic.
 Haiti is positioned east of the neighboring island of Cuba, between the Caribbean Sea and the North Atlantic Ocean.
-Haiti's geographic coordinates are at a longitude of 72° 25′ west and a latitude of 19° 00′ north.

 Haiti's total area is 27,560 km2, of which 27560 km2 is land and 190 km2 is water.
 Haiti has 1771 km of coastline and a 360 km-border with the Dominican Republic.

 Climate

 The climate is tropical with some variation depending on altitude.
 Port-au-Prince ranges in January from an average minimum of 23 °C to an average maximum of 31 °C; in July, from 25–35 °C. The rainfall pattern is varied, with rain heavier in some of the lowlands and on the northern and eastern slopes of the mountains.

 Port-au-Prince receives an average annual rainfall of 1370 mm.
 There are two rainy seasons, April–June and October–November.
 Haiti is subject to periodic droughts and floods, made more severe by deforestation.
 Atlantic hurricanes are also a menace.
 For example, Hurricane Matthew caused large amounts of damage when it hit Haiti in 2016.